Sitolam/kasm-qemu-docker/readme.md

 </ul>
 <strong>Bugs and quirks</strong>
 <ul>
+<li>You have to start a Terminal after container startup and run `/usr/bin/tini -s /run/entry.sh` otherwise the sound won't work...</li>
 <li>Right now - when you start the container, it takes a while for the VM to start.
-I've included a sleep 10-command to let it wait a bit, cause I've experienced problems without it.</li>
+I've included a sleep 10-command to let it wait a bit, cause I've experienced problems without it. (on autostart - needs figuring out of the sound-problem first)</li>
 <li>I have to figure out how to boot directly from the disk after installing the VM-System...</li>
 </ul>
 <h1>Original-Docs:</h1>